History of Thailand: 2008–2010 political crisis

 People's Alliance for Democracy, Yellow Shirts, rally on Sukhumvit Road in 2008.

 United Front for Democracy Against Dictatorship, Red Shirts, protest on Ratchaprasong intersection in 2010.

 The People's Power Party (Thailand) (PPP), led by Samak Sundaravej formed a government with five smaller parties.
-Following several court rulings against him in a variety of scandals, and surviving a vote of no confidence, and protesters blockading government buildings and airports, in September 2008, Sundaravej was found guilty of conflict of interest by the Constitutional Court of Thailand (due to being host of a TV cooking program), and thus, ended his term in office.
+After several court rulings against him in various scandals, a no-confidence vote he survived, and protests that blockaded government buildings and airports, the Constitutional Court of Thailand found him guilty of conflict of interest in September 2008 for hosting a television cooking programme, which ended his term in office.

 He was replaced by PPP member Somchai Wongsawat.
 As of October 2008, Wongsawat was unable to gain access to his offices, which were occupied by protesters from the People's Alliance for Democracy.
-On 2 December 2008, Thailand's Constitutional Court in a highly controversial ruling found the Peoples Power Party (PPP) guilty of electoral fraud, which led to the dissolution of the party according to the law.
-It was later alleged in media reports that at least one member of the judiciary had a telephone conversation with officials working for the Office of the Privy Council and one other person.
-The phone call was taped and has since circulated on the Internet.
-In it, the callers discuss finding a way to ensure the ruling PPP party would be disbanded.
-Accusations of judicial interference were levelled in the media but the recorded call was dismissed as a hoax.
-However, in June 2010, supporters of the eventually disbanded PPP were charged with tapping a judge's phone.
+On 2 December 2008 the Constitutional Court found the People's Power Party guilty of electoral fraud in a highly controversial ruling, and the party was dissolved as the law required.
+Media reports later alleged that at least one member of the judiciary had discussed by telephone, with officials of the Office of the Privy Council and one other person, how to ensure the ruling party was disbanded; the call was taped and has circulated on the internet.
+The media levelled accusations of judicial interference, the recording was dismissed as a hoax, and in June 2010 supporters of the dissolved party were charged with tapping a judge's phone.

-Immediately following what many media described as a "judicial coup", a senior member of the armed forces met with factions of the governing coalition to get their members to join the opposition and the Democrat Party was able to form a government, a first for the party since 2001.
+Immediately after what much of the media called a "judicial coup", a senior member of the armed forces met factions of the governing coalition to bring their members over to the opposition, and the Democrat Party formed a government for the first time since 2001.
 The leader of the Democrat Party, and former leader of the opposition, Abhisit Vejjajiva was appointed and sworn in as the 27th Prime Minister, together with a new cabinet, on 17 December 2008.